Alfresco/docs-activiti-enterprise/docs/administrator/deploy/README.md

 	1. Choose a name for the application.
 	2. Select which version of the released project to use.
-	3. Select the users and/or groups that will have administrator access to the application.
+	3. Select the users and/or groups that will have [administrator access](../identity/README.md#permissions) to the application.

 		**Note**: Users require the [`ACTIVITI_ADMIN` role](../identity/README.md#roles) in order to be assigned as an administrator to an application.

-	4. Select the users and/or groups that will have access to the application.
+	4. Select the users and/or groups that will have [user access](../identity/README.md#permissions) to the application.

 		**Note**: Users require the [`ACTIVITI_USER` role](../identity/README.md#roles) in order to be assigned as a user to an application.